-Role of the Board Role of Staff Role of the Private Credit Consultant Investment Selection Review investment analysis reports.
+Role of the Board Role of Staff Role of the Private Credit Consultant Review investment analysis reports.
 Review and approve investments in partnerships of amounts greater than \$150 million prior to investment.
 Review and approve the sale of any one existing partnership fund on the secondary market greater than \$50 million in Fair Market Value.
 Review and approve a simultaneous sale of multiple partnership fund interests in a packaged structure.
-Credit Consultant for preliminary screening.
+Refer investments and forward to Private Credit Consultant for preliminary screening.
 Conduct meetings with prospective or existing general partners representing new investment opportunities.
 Conduct due diligence with general partners to better ascertain risk and return profile, as determined by the Chief Investment Officer.
 In conjunction with Private Credit Consultant, invest up to and including \$150 million in partnerships without Board approval.
 In conjunction with Private Credit Consultant, make recommendations to Board for approval for investments greater than \$150 million.
 In conjunction with Private Credit Consultant, review and concur with approval of sale of existing partnership funds on the secondary market up to and including \$50 million in Fair Market Value.
-General Manager or designee with signature Conduct appropriate analysis and due diligence on investments.
+General Manager or designee with signature authority will execute agreements and other legal or business documents to effectuate the transaction closing.
+Ensure review of relevant fund documents by the City Attorney and/or external legal counsel.
+Conduct appropriate analysis and due diligence on investments.
 Prepare investment reports for Board consideration on investments greater than \$150 million.
 Propose investments of up to and including \$150 million for Staff concurrence.
 Present recommendations to Staff pertaining to the sale of existing partnership funds on the secondary market greater than \$50 million in Fair Market Value.
 Such transactions shall be brought to the Board for review and approval.
 Provide investment analysis reports for each new investment and for sales of partnership fund interest on the secondary market or to other limited partner(s) or potential buyer(s).
 Communicate with Staff regarding potential investment opportunities undergoing analysis and due diligence.
 Coordinate meetings with general partners at the request of Staff.
 Advise on and negotiate investment terms.